The Deadly Season

-To date, Americares has provided $12 million in aid for Harvey survivors, including medicine and supplies, health programs and programmatic support, in partnership with 65 nonprofit organizations.
-The Hurricane Harvey Response Team has established a base of operations in Houston to oversee its relief and recovery programs.
+To date, Americares has provided $13 million in aid for Harvey survivors, including medicine and supplies, health programs and programmatic support, in partnership with more than 70 nonprofit organizations.
+The Hurricane Harvey Response Team has a base of operations in Houston to oversee its relief and recovery programs.

-An Americares emergency response team arrived in Texas in late August as the storm was approaching and began working with our network of partner clinics throughout the region to meet survivors’ most immediate needs.
-Relief workers rushed relief supplies to emergency shelters and clinics serving as aid distribution shelters, ensuring survivors had essential items and could replace essential medications lost in the storm.
+An Americares emergency response team arrived in Texas as the storm was approaching and began working with our network of partner clinics throughout the region to meet survivors’ most immediate needs.
+Relief workers rushed supplies to emergency shelters and clinics serving as aid distribution shelters, ensuring survivors had personal items and could replace essential medications lost in the storm.
 Americares supported mobile clinics and vaccination campaigns in hard-hit communities from Brazoria to Port Arthur.
 With dozens of dialysis centers closed throughout the region, Americares also provided transportation to ensure critically ill patients received lifesaving treatments.
 For health centers damaged in the storm, Americares supported rapid repairs so survivors could access the care they needed, in a familiar place.
 In addition, our team has helped the centers in expanding services to serve more people.

 Helping Survivors Cope

 As the response shifted to meeting survivors’ longer-term needs, Americares began working with partners in the region to expand mental health and psychosocial services.
-Health workers treating patients traumatized by their storm experience—including many who survived harrowing rescues from rooftops or by boats—were invited to participate in Americares Resilience and Coping for the Healthcare Community and Psychological First Aid workshops.
+Health workers treating patients traumatized by their storm experience—including many who survived harrowing rescues from rooftops or by boats—participated in Americares Resilience and Coping for the Healthcare Community and Psychological First Aid workshops.
 The resilience sessions focus on stress awareness and coping strategies for health workers; the first aid workshops train health workers to identify, understand and respond to patients’ mental health and psychosocial needs.
-During the months after the disaster, Americares continues to serve 4,000 health workers in storm-affected communities with training, support groups, crisis counseling and educational materials that will better equip them to care for patients experiencing trauma, anxiety and depression.
+Americares continues to serve 4,000 health workers in storm-affected communities with training, support groups, crisis counseling and educational materials that will better equip them to care for patients experiencing trauma, anxiety and depression.
 In communities where the need exceeds the available counseling resources, Americares is providing additional resources to expand services.